 - A mastermind group: A mastermind group, while useful, doesn’t focus as much on developing leadership and usually involves people who have already established themselves as leaders.

-Leadership Coaching is a Recipe for Success
+Leadership Coaching Is a Recipe for Success

 “I believe that wherever there is mastery, coaching is occurring, and whenever coaching is done, mastery will be the outcome.”
 Those are the words of coach and author Andrea J. Lee.
 With leadership coaching, companies prepare a foundation for success in the future.
 Leaders also gain more confidence in their abilities, which results in high performance for all.
-Coaching produces the results professionals want and prepares them to meet challenges they have yet to encounter.
+Effective coaching produces the results professionals want and prepares them to meet challenges they have yet to encounter.